christopher-hakkaart/nf-workshops/workshops/templates.md

 # Streamline your Nextflow pipeline development with nf-core templates

 As the ecosystem evolves, so does the template.
-Different version of nf-core tools have different templates.
+Different versions of nf-core tools have different templates.

 Check the versions of nextflow is 23.10.1: